Utility search by address - glossary

 The company that delivers electricity to your home or business.

 Local electric companies in Ohio are either investor-owned utilities or electric cooperatives.
 Investor-owned utilities are shareholder-owned business organizations.
 Electric cooperatives are member-owned non-profit organizations.
-The Public Utilities Commission of Ohio (PUCO) regulates the rates charged by investor-owned utilities, and assures their compliance with service, safety, and reliability standards.
+The PUCO regulates the rates charged by investor-owned utilities, and assures their compliance with service, safety and reliability standards.

 Municipal electric utilities are municipal corporations, such as cities and villages, that maintain their own electric distribution system.
 The services provided by municipal electric utilities vary, but could include street lighting, the provision of power to government buildings, and residential electric service.
 The Ohio Constitution specifically grants municipal corporations the right to operate utilities in Section 4 of Article XVIII.
 Municipalities may not always provide electric service to their entire incorporated area.
 Contact the municipality for details regarding their service territory.

-The Incumbent Local Exchange Carrier (ILEC) is the traditional telephone company operating in a given area.
-Prior to the existence of Competitive Local Exchange Carriers (CLECs), ILECs were the only option available to consumers wanting a landline telephone.
+The incumbent local exchange carrier (ILEC) is the traditional telephone company operating in a given area.
+Prior to the existence of competitive local exchange carriers (CLEC), ILECs were the only option available to consumers wanting a landline telephone.
 CLECs now offer customers a choice of landline service providers in many areas of Ohio.
-Under current law, ILECs have a responsibility to provide Basic Local Exchange Service (BLES) to all persons and entities requesting it in their service area.
+Under current law, ILECs have a responsibility to provide basic local exchange service (BLES) to all persons and entities requesting it in their service area.
 BLES is the provision of a standard telephone landline and related services, such as 9-1-1 access and directory assistance.